SepehrAkbari/qgate-dqn/README.md

 python -m src.<SOURCE_NAME>.infer
 ```

 Additionally, both sections have a corresponding Jupyter notebook in the [notebook](./notebook/) directory that walks through the implementation details and evaluation of the trained agents.
+Note that the operator synthesis is dependent on the state synthesis implementation, so it is recommended to run the state synthesis notebook first.

 ## Contributing